guilherme439/NuZero/README.md

 * [x] Self-play and Testing are done using [Ray](https://github.com/ray-project/ray) actors meaning it can be run multi-process/multi-computer.
 * [x] Saves checkpoints during training and allows continuing previous training in case anything goes wrong.
+* [x] Creates graphs for loss, win rates and others.
 * [X] Allows defining any custom game or network arquitecture(using pytorch).
 * [x] Tic Tac Toe and SCS games already implemented.
 * [X] Definition of any custom SCS games within the already implemented rules.
 * [x] Creation of custom SCS markers for units.

 ### Features in development